Traverse through the trees in our High Ropes Courses!

 Participants must fill out a waiver in order to do the High Ropes Course.

-The Howell Conference & Nature Center operates with a Challenge by Choice philosophy for all activities.
 Participants choose their level of challenge; they are never forced into an activity.
 And participants know that they have the positive support of the others in their groups, promoting positive risk-taking, self-confidence, leadership, and teamwork.

 Your safety is a top priority at the Howell Conference & Nature Center.
 Participants in any adventure activity receive proper instruction and equipment by trained Nature Center staff.
 We are accredited by the American Camp Association and operate under safety standards of the Association for Challenge Course Technology.